zjgoodman/ICS-TDD-workshop/README.md

 Source code repository: https://github.com/zjgoodman/ICS-TDD-workshop

+## In-person presentation
+My name is Zach Goodman.
+I'm a software engineer.
+I've been in the industry since 2016 and I'm very excited to share this test driven development project.

+This will be a collaborative session!
+I am relying on participation from audience volunteers.
+If nobody volunteers, this session will not be fun.

+Feel free to follow along on your personal computer, but I won't be stopping to help troubleshoot any issues you encounter.
+For the most benefit, I would recommend you put your computer away and instead participate in the collaborative session we'll be doing together.

 ## Project info
 This project is java based and uses [gradle](https://gradle.org/) as a build tool.
 I used gradle `8.6`.
 To run the proejct locally, you need a copy of a java runtime environment (JRE).
 I created this project using java 17, but other versions _may_ work as well.